A Complete Guide to Rottnest Island

 Getting to Rottnest Island

-Rottnest Island lies 18 kilometres off the coast of Fremantle along the West Coast of Australia.
+Rottnest Island lies just 18 kilometres off the coast of Fremantle along the West Coast of Australia.

 The easiest way to get to Rottnest Island is to catch a ferry service from Fremantle to Rottnest Island with SeaLink Rottnest Island.
 The trip takes about 30 minutes from B Shed at Victoria Quay and there are multiple services throughout the day.
-A ferry ticket costs $51 per adult for a return fare, plus a mandatory $19.50 Government Admission Fee which contributes to the conservation of the island.
+You can also jump on the ferry right from Barrack Street Jetty in the heart of Perth CBD.
+The ferry ride from here takes about 90 minutes (with a stop off at Fremantle), but you get to experience a lovely river cruise down the Swan River on the way.
+Such a peaceful way to start your adventure.

 Book your ferry to to Rottnest Island here: sealinkrottnest.com.au

-discovery park rottnest islanddiscovery park rottnest island
+discovery rottnest island

 Where to stay on Rottnest Island